EllieTheYeen/Asteroids/README.md

 # Asteroids
-An unfinished asteroids game clone
+An unfinished asteroids game clone that does not have asteroids yet